delingren/hp-iq804/README.md

 So I 3D printed this small holder that fits in the spot and hot glued it down in place.
 The female USB connectors are snugly pressed into the 3D print and super glued.
 Then I soldered wires to basically make them USB 2.0 extensions.
 The PD port is a USB C extension cable.

 ## Power train
 The machine comes with a 230 Watt, 19 Volt DC power adapter, in line with most old laptop power bricks.
 The connector is 7.4mm OD/5mm ID, used by many Dell and HP laptops.
 I have a couple of Dell and HP chargers in my drawer.
-I am was debating between using an external power adapter and integrating one inside.
+I was debating between using an external power adapter and integrating one inside.
 But given the rather low profile of the machine, it's probably hard to find an adpater that could fit in.
 Heat dissipation is probably going to suffer as well.
 The original machine had 3 fans and I removed 2.

 Since I want to charge the device, I'll need a PD charger and pass through the USB to HDMI adapter.